Low energy limit for the resolvent of some fibered boundary operators: Fibered boundary pseudodifferential operators

 The calculus is also closed under composition in that

 Furthermore, simple criteria are provided in \cite{Mazzeo-MelrosePhi} to determine when an operator is bounded, compact or Fredholm when acting on weighted $L^2$-Sobolev spaces associated to a $\phi$-metric.
+For instance, we know from \cite[Lemma~12]{Mazzeo-MelrosePhi} that a $\phi$-operator $K$ of negative order is compact when acting on the $L^2$-space of a $\phi$-metric provided its normal operator $N_{\ff}(K)$, that is, its restriction to $\ff$, vanishes.

-As for the $b$-calculus however, it is useful, for some parametrix constructions, to have a larger calculus.
-If $\cE$ is an index family for the boundary hypersurfaces of $M^2_{\phi}$, one can more generally consider the spaces
+As for the $b$-calculus however, some parametrix constructions require a larger calculus.
+If $\cE$ is, in the sense of \cite[\S~4]{Melrose1992}, an index family for the boundary hypersurfaces of $M^2_{\phi}$, one can more generally consider the spaces